 Total Time: 1 hour

-Now, let’s take a moment and breathe with our eyes closed, if that feels good to you, or keep your eyes open and focus them on an object in the room.
-Notice your breath as it enters and leaves your body.
-Let them do this for 3 breaths.
+“For those of you who wish to participate in a relaxation exercise, I’d like to invite you to take a moment and breathe.
+You can close your eyes, if that feels good to you, or keep your eyes open and focus them on an object in the room.
+Try to notice your breath as it enters and leaves your body.”

-After the puzzle pieces are filled with the words of emotions, then have the children color in each puzzle piece with a color that portrays each feeling.
-There is no right or wrong color for different feelings.
-We all share the same feelings like sad, mad, happy or fear but it feels and may look different for each person.
+After the puzzle pieces are filled with the words of their emotions, you may invite them to color in each puzzle piece with a color that portrays each feeling.

-At the end, give all the children a chance to share their creation.
-For children who chose to create a second feeling puzzle, ask if they want to share how it felt to notice the feelings they wish to feel in the future.
-This can be an empowering process!
-If they don’t want to share, be sure to let them know that it’s okay.
-Remind them to respect each others art and feelings while they share.
-Have them notice how many different feelings and colors there are on everyone’s creation.
-Even though each creation is different and unique, they all share similar feelings.
-At the end, congratulate them for such wonderful work and for sharing their feelings!
+At the end, you can give the children a chance to share their creation if they wish.
+For children who chose to create a second feeling puzzle, you may ask if they want to share how it felt to notice the feelings they wish to feel in the future.
+This can be an empowering process.
+If they don’t want to share, that is okay.